Guardianship in Florida

 At the capacity hearing the judge will review the reports and hear any testimony.
 The outcome of this hearing will either be that (1) the person is indeed incapacitated and that a guardian is to be appointed or (2) the person is not incapacitated and that guardianship is not needed.
 If the judge rules that, based on the reports of the examining committee, the person is not incapacitated then that is the end of the proceedings right there.

-Once the guardianship is ordered, the guardian receives court documents that appoint him or her as a person's legal guardian, which are called letters of guardianship.
-As for the alleged incapacitated person, his or her legal status has significantly changed to where his or her civil rights are taken away.
-The alleged incapacitated person has become a ward.
+Once the guardianship is ordered, the guardian receives court documents that appoint him or her as a person's legal guardian, which are called Letters of Guardianship.
+As for the Alleged Incapacitated Person, his or her legal status is changed from an adult to a Ward of the State of Florida.

 Now that the guardianship has begun, the guardian's responsibilities do not end at this point.
 Working with the attorney, the guardian has to file initial reports and accountings with the court within a 60-day time period.
 Thereafter and as long as the guardianship lasts, these reports and accountings are filed with the court on a yearly basis.